No details given on CSX CEO’s condition - Friday, December

 Roger Bull: (904) 359-4296

-The national average for a gallon of regular gas fell 2 cents to $2.54 in the past week, according to AAA.
-The average fell 3 cents in Florida to $2.49 and 2 cents in Georgia to $2.39.
+Gas prices are continuing their month-long decline.
+The national average for a gallon of regular gas fell 1 cent in the past week to $2.46, according to AAA.
+The average fell 3 cents in Florida to $2.41 and 2 cents in Georgia to $2.32.

 Roger Bull: (904) 359-4296